imsalmanmalik/Jenkins-Maven-Sonar-ArgoCD-K8s/README.md

 # Jenkins Pipeline Setup Guide

-This guide provides step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes.
+This guide provides step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD and Kubernetes.

 ## Prerequisites